csgcmai/lqp_face/ReadMe.txt

  make all
   or
- make -j all (to compile the files in parallel in a multi-processor setup) Please see Makefile for other compiler options.
+ make -j all (to compile the files in parallel in a multi-processor setup) Please see Makefile for other compilation options.

 2. On successful completion executable file named mainFeatures will be generated and can be located in the build directory.
 Help on all the available options can